 The Omega Mob (Phule's Company):In general:

-Omega Company, or "Phule's Company" as media nicknamed it, used to be dumping ground for all the legionnaires who didn't fit into regular units, were too bad or too undisciplined.
-This has changed with arrival of Captain Jester, or Willard Phule.
+Omega Company, or "Phule's Company" as the media nicknamed it, used to be a dumping ground for all the legionnaires who didn't fit into regular units, were too bad or too undisciplined.
+This has changed with the arrival of Captain Jester, or Willard Phule.
 He decided to turn the unit into the best there is - and succeeded.